-- where the appointee is seeking appointment or reappointment for the position of Chair, CEO and/or executive member of the management body in one of the following entities (the "destination entity"): - (a) a supervised entity at the highest level of consolidation of a significant supervised group; - (b) a credit institution with the largest total value of assets in a significant supervised group, if this entity is different from that referred to in point (i) above; - (c) a significant supervised entity that is not part of a significant supervised group; or - (d) a supervised entity with total assets of EUR 30 billion or more.
+- 1. the appointee is66 or was a member of the management body in one of the following entities at the time when the facts underlying the findings occurred (the "originating entity"): - (a) a credit institution including all subsidiaries, European Economic Area branches and holding companies; or - (b) a regulated financial sector entity, as defined in the CRR;67 and - 2. where the appointee is seeking appointment or reappointment for the position of Chair, CEO and/or executive member of the management body in one of the following entities (the "destination entity"): - (a) a supervised entity at the highest level of consolidation of a significant supervised group; - (b) a credit institution with the largest total value of assets in a significant supervised group, if this entity is different from that referred to in point (a) above; - (c) a significant supervised entity that is not part of a significant supervised group; or - (d) a supervised entity with total assets of EUR 30 billion or more.